Jetskiis/AnimeTime/README.md

 Created with React, TypeScript, React Router, TailwindCSS, and Vite.

-Uses the JIKAN API (MyAnimeList Scraper) for data
+Uses the JIKAN API (MyAnimeList Scraper) and AnimeSchedule.net API for seasonal anime data